dapr/quickstarts/8.observability/README.md

 > **Note:** If the distributed calculator is already running on your cluster you will need to restart it for the tracing enablement to take effect.
 You can do so by running:

-> `kubectl rollout restart deployment/addapp deployment/calculator-front-end deployment/divideapp  deployment/multiplyapp  deployment/subtractapp`
+> `kubectl rollout restart deployment addapp calculator-front-end divideapp multiplyapp subtractapp`

 ## Discover and troubleshoot a performance issue using Zipkin